cebarbosa/cebarbosa.github.io/about.md

 permalink: /about/
 ---

 I am Carlos Eduardo Barbosa, a professional astronomer working in academic research in the field of Extragalactic Astronomy.
-I am currently a research associate at the Steward Observatory, where I am studying ultra diffuse galaxies.
-I am also a post-doctoral fellow at the Institute of Astronomy, Geophysics and Atmospheric Sciences (IAG) at the University of São Paulo (USP).
+Currently, I am working as a post-doctoral fellow at the Institute of Astronomy, Geophysics and Atmospheric Sciences (IAG) at the University of São Paulo (USP), where I am involved with the [S-PLUS]{http://www.splus.iag.usp.br/en/} project and with studies of stellar populations in spatially resolved galaxies.